 Riding in the RV

 When you drive a motorhome, everyone rides in the RV.
 This is extremely convenient.
 Everyone has access to the bathroom, kitchen, living area, and sleeping areas.
-If a passenger needs to use the restroom, they can.
-If someone wants to grab a drink from the fridge, they can.

 There are some exceptions.
 In some states, it is legal for passengers to ride in a fifth-wheel trailer.
 Even when it’s legal for passengers to ride in the trailer, it’s best not to let them.
-It is extremely dangerous in the event of an accident.
+It is very dangerous in the event of an accident.

 Winner: With a motorhome, passengers can ride in the RV.
-This generally isn’t allowed with a travel trailer.

 Towing

 Winner: Motorhomes allow you to tow a trailer.
-You usually can’t tow a second trailer behind a travel trailer.

-Camping With Kids in a Motorhome Vs Travel Trailer
+Camping With Kids

 There also aren’t airbags in the living space of most motorhomes.
 Most class A motorhomes don’t even have airbags in the cab.
 Motorhomes also aren’t crash tested.